guanjieshen/databricks-external-locations-tool/README.md

 ### Get Schemas with a Default Location that contain a specific External Location path
 This gets all Managed Schemas that have `external_location` as a part of their root path.

-To run this function succesfully, the user running the function needs to have `SELECT` permissions in UC for the Schemas being checked, and `SELECT` permissions to the `system.information_schema.schemata`.
+To run this function succesfully, the user running the function needs to have `USE SCHEMA` permissions in UC for the schemas being checked, and `SELECT` permissions to the `system.information_schema.schemata`.

 #### Examples